NerdillionTwoMillion/IDM-Universial-Activator/README.md

 # IDM-Universial-Activator

-As any good pirate should, I decided to help contribute by making a patch to create a license for IDM.
+As any good pirate should, I decided to help contribute by making a patch to create a license for IDM via the registry.

 ### How does it work?